DhayaaAnbajagane/Ulagam-simulations/docs/source/access.rst

 The simulations of primordial physics introduced in Anbajagane & Lee (2025a) and Anbajagane & Lee (2025b) are hosted at the University of Chicago, on Midway2.
 The data can be accessed via Globus at `THIS LINK <https://app.globus.org/file-manager?origin_id=b0b9fe48-1f3f-40a0-9699-4de84a6fc62d>`__.
 This dataset contains additional products (rockstar catalogs, density fields) not produced for the original simulation set above.

+The folder name details for the different runs are detailed in the `simulations page <simulations.md>`_

 Globus
 ------